thingsdb/ThingsDocs/v0/content/procedures-api/procedures_info.md

 ---
 title: "procedures_info"
-weight: 193
+weight: 194
 ---

-Returns procedure information for all procedures in the scope.
+Returns procedure information about all procedures in the scope.

 See the [procedure_info()](../procedure_info) function documentation for an example of the exposed procedure information.